Vimana: Ashoka Edict IV

-Ashoka mentions vimana (an "aerial chariot") as part of the festivities or procession which were organised during his reign.
+Ashoka mentions a model vimana ("aerial chariot") as part of the festivities or procession which were organised during his reign.

+Samarangana Sutradhara

+Chapter 31 of Samarangana Sutradhara, an 11th-century treatise on architecture, discusses machinery and automata, discussing their operation in terms of the four elements and aether, but suggesting that mercury may be an element in its own right.
+The author says he has personally seen most of the devices he describes in use, but does not specify which ones.
+The list includes two wooden aircraft, referred to as "vimanas": a "light" one shaped like a huge bird and a "heavy" one shaped like a temple.
+Both types contain a fire chamber which heats a container of mercury, somehow causing the aircraft to rise from the ground.
+However, the description is purposely left incomplete for ethical reasons:

 Vaimānika Shāstra

 The Vaimānika Shāstra is an early 20th-century Sanskrit text on aeronautics, obtained allegedly by mental channeling, about the construction of vimānas, the "chariots of the Gods".
 The existence of the text was revealed in 1952 by G. R. Josyer, according to whom it was written by one Pandit Subbaraya Shastry, who dictated it in 1918–1923.
 A Hindi translation was published in 1959, the Sanskrit text with an English translation in 1973.
-It has 3000 shlokas in 8 chapters.
+It has 3000 shlokas in eight chapters.
 Subbaraya Shastry allegedly stated that the content was dictated to him by Maharishi Bharadvaja.
 A study by aeronautical and mechanical engineering at Indian Institute of Science, Bangalore in 1974 concluded that the aircraft described in the text were "poor concoctions" and that the author showed a complete lack of understanding of aeronautics.